 Apply caution when using spray paint: Be sure to direct the top of the can away from your face and body when replacing the nozzle and use gloves to prevent paint from spraying on your hands.
 Store spray paint in your vehicle in a safe manner to prevent accidental spraying and puncture.
 Do not store heavy equipment on top of spray paint cans.

-Protect against heat stress: During the summer months, it’s important to recognize the symptoms of heat stress.
+Protect against heat stress: During the summer months, it’s important as a Utility Locator to recognize the symptoms of heat stress.
 Weakness, fatigue, nausea and dizziness are the first signs.
 Pay attention to extreme heat alerts issued by the media and prepare yourself for the workday by stocking up on water.
 Try to schedule work so that the most strenuous activities can be completed before high noon.
 The WSIB Awareness Guide Personal Control Measures for Heat Stress is a good resource to learn more.

 Mitigate insect bites: Limit your time spent outdoors at dawn and dusk, when insects are most active, and wear light-coloured, long sleeved shirts, long pants and a hat when outdoors.
 Use insect repellents with 20-30% DEET; and follow the manufacturers’ directions for safe use.
 Be especially cautious around stagnant water (swamps, ditches, etc.) where insects tend to breed.